In just societies, the rule of law is on our side. It punishes the wicked while protecting the innocent.

 How to Play a Lawful Good Character

 Law and good aren’t always the same.
 When playing this character, be careful not to get sucked into the habit of always following the law.
-If you do this, your character may become too robotic, predictable, and machine-like, which can suck the fun out of it.
+If you do this, your character may become too robotic, predictable, and machine-like, or lean towards the lawful neutral alignment.

 As with most characters, adaptability is essential.
 Though you should attempt to be heroic while adventuring, some circumstances may call for a change in strategy.

 Classes such as Paladins and Clerics are generally considered lawful good, as are races such as dwarves and golden dragons.
-However, the general rule doesn’t always hold up.
-You can’t assume a Paladin is lawful good even if they typically are.
+However, the general rule doesn’t always hold true.
+You can’t assume a Paladin is lawful good, even if they typically are.

 Examples of Lawful Good Characters in Fiction